What is short selling and how do you short a stock?

 - Traditional stock short selling involves borrowing the asset from a broker, selling it on the market, and buying it back at a lower value – profiting from the difference in price

-- Short selling with derivatives, such as CFDs and spread bets, means you don’t have to borrow the shares.
+- Short selling with derivatives, such as CFDs, means you don’t have to borrow the shares.
 You’ll have the option to short sell any market by clicking ‘sell’ on the platform

 - Short selling does have risks, such as infinite losses and short squeezes